 Submitting a loss or damage claim

-In the case of loss or damage including spoilage, a claim may be made to United by the person entitled to delivery.
+In the case of loss, damage or delay of cargo, a Notice of Intent to Claim or Formal Claim must be made to United by the person entitled to delivery.
 Such complaint must be made:

-- In the case of concealed damage to the freight, immediately after discovery of the damage and at the latest within 14 days from the date of receipt of the cargo (initiation of a claim form satisfies this requirement)
+- In the case of concealed or visible damage to the freight, immediately after discovery of the damage and at the latest within 14 days from the date of receipt of the cargo

-Forms and detailed information on filing claims are available by emailing email@example.com.
-An automated reply will be sent with the forms and information.
+An automated reply will be sent to you containing the form and information.

-- A copy of original Invoice for Goods - Provide the original vendor’s invoice for the damaged merchandise that will indicate the value of the goods claimed.
+- A copy of original Invoice for Goods – the original vendor’s invoice for the damaged merchandise that indicates the value of the goods claimed

-- Packing List - This should list the quantity and weight of the items in each box.
+- A packing list recording the quantity and weight of the items in each box

 Freight Forwarders should also include: